home-assistant-tutorials/.github/profile/README.md

 #### [02.
 Hello world card](https://github.com/home-assistant-tutorials/02.hello-world-card)

 * how to get some hello world output from a card
+* how to define the card as a custom Element of HTML
+* how to add the card as a new resource

 #### [03.
 Hello world card plus](https://github.com/home-assistant-tutorials/03.hello-world-card-plus)